 Solution 3 – Remove the corrupted registry keys

 If Windows 10 doesn’t recognize CD drive, this can be due to corrupted registry values, and if that’s the case, the best solution is to delete those registry keys.
-Before we start, make sure that you are using administrator account on this computer.
+Before we start, make sure that you are using an administrator account on this computer.
 We have to mention that changing registry values can sometimes lead to system instability if you’re not careful, so proceed with caution.

 - Press Windows Key + R and type regedit.
 Click OK or press Enter to start Registry Editor.